A vanishing theorem for log canonical pairs: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:vanishing}}

-Let $X$ be a locally complete intersection projective variety with rational singularities, and consider on $X$ a globally generated line bundle $\LL$ and and a nef and big line bundle $\AA$.
+Let $X$ be a locally complete intersection projective variety with rational singularities, and consider on $X$ a globally generated line bundle $\LL$ and an ample line bundle $\AA$.
 Let $V \subset X$ be a pure-dimensional proper subscheme with no embedded points, scheme-theoretically given by

 for some divisors $H_i \in |\LL^{\otimes d_i}|$, where $d_1 \ge \dots \ge d_t$.
 Let $e = \codim_XV$, and suppose that the pair $(X,eV)$ is log canonical.

 We consider the base scheme $B \subset X$ of the linear system